Veterinary Science Certificate Program

 Veterinary Science Apprenticeship

-To satisfy the apprenticeship training necessary for the VA certificate program, students must be accepted into a VA internship trainee position, either in a salaried or unpaid role in clinical or non-clinical career fields of the veterinary profession.
+To satisfy the apprenticeship training necessary for the VA certificate program, students must be accepted into a Veterinary Assistant (VA) internship trainee position, either in a salaried or unpaid role in clinical or nonclinical career fields of the veterinary profession.
 After sufficient observation hours, student must gain a minimum of 500 hands-on work hours acquiring skills and competencies to complete the VA Certificate Program.